Web-learning/Digital-Footprints/readme.md

 Once pushed to the main branch on GitHub, the wiki will automatically build and serve on the live website.

 ## Credits
-This resource was forked from ScarlettRobotics/wiki
+This structure for this DH OER resourc,  was forked from ScarlettRobotics/wiki